sfztools/sfztools.github.io/sfizz/faq.md

 It has also some [search filters]:
 - by query string
 - by version
-- by status (supported, unsupported and work in progress)
+- by status (supported, unsupported, new and work in progress)
 - by categories

 ## Plugins